emjanson/Crowdfunding_ETL/README.md

 End of code sourcing statement.
 -----------------------

-The repository also contains a directory called 'Resources' which contains the Dataframe to exported CSV files used to populate our database tables and the input files used in our Jupyter Notebook to create DataFrames.
+The repository also contains a directory called 'Resources' which contains the Dataframe to exported CSV files which are then used to populate our database tables, and the input files used in our Jupyter Notebook code to create DataFrames for exporting.